 The City initiated the tribal consultation process, as required under Public Resources Code (PRC) Section 21080.3.1 and consistent with AB 52 and SB 18.
 The City mailed consultation letters on April 26, 2021, to contacts identified by the Native American Heritage Commission (NAHC) that requested the City of San Fernando notify them of projects or plans subject to AB 52 or SB 18.
 Under AB 52, Native American tribes have 30 days to respond to consultation notification and request further project information and formal consultation; under SB 18 Native American tribes have 90 days to respond requesting consultation.
 The City received one request for consultation from Sam Dunlap, Cultural Resource Director for the Gabrielino Tongva Tribe.
 This consultation was conducted on October 5, 2021.
-A memo documenting the meeting, along with the consultation package and response letter are provided in Appendix C of this report.
+A memo documenting the meeting as is provided in Appendix C of this report.